 Prevention Plan.
 If knowing is half the battle, the other half is taking action.
 Your PartnerMD physician will create a custom plan based on the results of your screening, your goals, and your lifestyle to help you stabilize or improve cardiovascular health.
 The American Heart Association report points out that about 80% of all heart disease can be prevented.

-Continuation Of Care.
-We offer continuation of care (in the form of PartnerMD membership) that includes an ongoing partnership with your physician and health coach to make lasting and meaningful change.
+Engaged Primary Care between Physicals.
+We offer ongoing primary care (in the form of PartnerMD membership) that includes an engaged partnership with your physician and health coach to make lasting and meaningful change.

 The most advanced physicals, remarkable access to your physician, and support from your health coach create a powerful combination to preventing cardiovascular disease.